-Due to this increasing popularity, the owner of a popular dog breeding site said to Seattle Times, some time in 2006, after disposing of numbers of puggles in his shop that day that he can still sell 50 puggles if they are available in that same day and it increased its price during that days due to high demands.
-The President of the American Canine Hybrid Club said that he thought the puggle’s popularity would only last for three to four years but it just continues growing and growing.
+Due to this increasing popularity, the owner of a popular dog breeding site said to Seattle Times, sometime in 2006, after disposing of numbers of puggles in his shop that day that he can still sell 50 puggles if they are available in that same day and it increased its price during that days due to high demands.
+The President of the American Canine Hybrid Club said that he thought the puggle’s popularity would only last for three to four years, but it continues growing.

 Puggles With Celebrities

 Puggle became increasingly one of the most popular crossbreeds in the US.
-It makes good companies with celebrities and has the recognition of being an ideal crossbreed or designer breed.
+It makes good companies with celebrities and is recognized as an ideal crossbreed or designer breed.

 As they are crossbred, Puggles’ looks can vary a lot.
 But you can expect them to have a thickset body, short legs, underbite, and a Beagle tail with a Pug curl.
-Its coat is smooth, straight and short-haired.
-They have a wrinkled face that droops around the eyes and muzzle slightly.
-Expect their eyes to be dark, expressive and inquisitive.
+Its coat is smooth, straight, and short-haired.
+They have wrinkled face that droops around the eyes and muzzle slightly.
+Expect their eyes to be dark, expressive, and inquisitive.
 As a result of the Pug and Beagle combination, they must have black markings around the muzzle, nose, and eyes.